How to Get a Quote for Your New Home or Renovation

 Comparing quotes can be somewhat tricky, so let’s take a look at how you should go about doing it.

-3. How to go about comparing quotes?
+3. How to go about comparing quotes

 After you’ve obtained a building quote from three different service providers, you should analyse each in detail.
-A proper quote should also offer fair understanding of variables and extras and reflect your objectives.
-It should state the supplier’s availability, relevant experience, references, workforce and contact information.
+A proper quote should also offer a fair understanding of variables and extras and reflect your objectives.
+It should state the supplier’s availability, relevant experience, references, workforce, and contact information.
 It should also include GST and any guarantees offered.

 Now, when receiving a quote, I’m sure that the first thing you’ll want to look at is the final price.
 While this is one aspect of a quote, it’s important to dig deeper.
 Make sure that the prices are competitive and in accordance with market standards.

-Also, I’ll advise you to stay away from any quote which looks too good to be true.
+Also, I’ll advise you to stay away from any quote that looks too good to be true.
 I often hear stories from customers who were not happy with the end result, simply because they went with the cheapest quote.

 If you’re already working with an architect, you can probably ask for their assistance in comparing quotes.
 Architects can understand and compare quotes much better than you and they can help you out.
 However, be wary because architects usually make personal recommendations, which may not always be affordable for you.
 Therefore, it is wise not to leave all the judgement to your architect.